Diagnosing chaos in a periodically driven Ising model with a ramping field via out-of-time-order correlation saturation: Results

 \section{Results}

-We study the OTOC in linearly quenched Floquet systems, examining both integrable and nonintegrable scenarios.
-To enhance the dimensionality of the observable's Hilbert space, we employ SBOs in our calculations.
-Our objective is to identify key distinctions between integrable and chaotic systems.
-We analyze the dynamic and saturation regions of the OTOC to achieve this goal.
-To justify chaotic behavior as defined by the OTOC, we calculate the NNSD for a time-dependent unitary operator.

-Under the linear quench our Floquet system introduces an approximately quadratic exponent in the power-law growth of OTOCs in both integrable [Fig.~\ref{linear_growth}($a$)] and nonintegrable systems [Fig.~\ref{linear_growth}($b$)] for a small period {\it i.e,} $C(n)/C(\infty) \sim n^b$ where $b\approx 2$, $b$ is known as the power exponent.
+We investigate the OTOC within time-dependent Ising spin systems, considering both integrable and non-integrable cases.
+To calculate the OTOC, we employ non-local observables.
+OTOC display approximately quadratic power-law growth in both integrable [Fig.~\ref{linear_growth}($a$)] and nonintegrable systems [Fig.~\ref{linear_growth}($b$)] for a small period {\it i.e,} $C_N(n) \sim n^b$ where $b\approx 2$, $b$ is known as the power exponent.
 As the period of the transverse kicks increases, we observe a decrease in the associated exponent of the power law growth.
-This contrasts with the behavior of the equivalent nonintegrable system under a constant field, where a longer Floquet period leads to an increase in the power law exponent \cite{shukla2022out}.
+This contrasts with the behavior of the nonintegrable system under a constant field, where a longer period leads to an increase in the power law exponent \cite{shukla2022out}.
 In the current scenario, there is a time-dependent transverse magnetic field.
-As the period increases, the transverse kick amplitude becomes rapidly dominant due to its magnitude being defined by $h_z(n\tau) = h_{\rm z0} + n \tau \Gamma$ and thermalizes the system in a shorter number of kicks.
+As the period increases, the transverse kick amplitude becomes rapidly dominant due to its magnitude being defined by $h_z(n\tau) = h_{\rm z0} + n \tau \Gamma$ and saturates in a shorter number of kicks.
 This in turn leads to a suppression in the growth exponent.